MCJack123/craftos2/README.md

   * Mac (Homebrew): `brew install sdl2 sdl2_mixer png++ libharu poco ncurses; git clone https://github.com/MCJack123/craftos2-rom`
   * Ubuntu: `sudo apt install git build-essential libsdl2-dev libsdl2-mixer-dev libhpdf-dev libpng++-dev libpoco-dev libncurses5-dev; git clone https://github.com/MCJack123/craftos2-rom`
   * Arch Linux: `sudo pacman -S sdl2 sdl2_mixer openssl-1.0 png++ libharu poco ncurses`

+### Windows Nightly Builds
+Nightly builds of CraftOS-PC are available [on the website](https://www.craftos-pc.cc/nightly/).
+These builds are provided to allow Windows users to test new features without having to build the entire solution and dependencies.
+New builds are posted at midnight EST, unless there were no changes since the last build.
+The download page lists the three latest builds, but older builds are available by direct link.
+Note that these files are just the raw executable; if there were changes to the ROM you must pull them in manually.

 ### Instructions
 #### Windows